Report: PS4 Is Selling Twice As Well As Xbox One

 Mostly investors, publishers and developers.

-Welcome to the Osborne Effect (Score:3)
+Welcome to the Osborne Effect (Score:4, Interesting)

 For those not up on computer history, Osborne was a computer maker that announced a great new model coming in a year... so sales started tanking while people waited... which meant there was no model in a year (or maybe there was, my memory is fuzzy on that detail).